mandyRae/pythonic-charlie/README.md

 In order to use the array with the Raspberry Pi, connect pins A-H to the GPIO.
 There's no need to add current-impeding resistors, as the LED array has them built in!
 An example layout on a breadboard is shown below.
 ![example-wiring.png](example-wiring.PNG)

+For more information about how charlieplexing works and how to wire your LED array, see SparkFun's excellent hookup guide to the LED array here: https://learn.sparkfun.com/tutorials/sparkfun-led-array-8x7-hookup-guide

 ###Help on `charlie.py`